WhateversOnMyMind/blindbalance/README.md

 Didn't work.
 Not because of the code though.
 The MPU6050 can be signalled through 2 addresses: 0x68 and 0x69.
 And to give these addresses, 0x68 needs a LOW and 0x69 needs a HIGH signal from the 5V pin.
 That requires 5 pins in total (4 (original) +1 (5V)) and I only have 4x2 pins made on my PCB board.
 But the sensor with the address 0x69 needs to get a 5V signal regardless…so I just soldered the ADD pin to the VCC pin.
-Seems to be working fine.…or now.
+Seems to be working fine.…for now.

 # 8/8
+- Feedback feature by vibrations

+I ordered vibration motors but they didn't come today so I tested if the feedback feature would work correctly with serial.

-original feedback function
+original feedback function (serial)
 ```
 if ((left.swingCount + right.swingCount) == 0) {
     Serial.println("swingCount sum is 0");